fiberplane/fpx/README.md

 npx @fiberplane/studio@latest
 ```

-Visit `http://localhost:8788` to see your logs and traces come in as you test your app!
+Visit `http://localhost:8788` to make requests to your api, and see your logs and traces come in as you test your app!

 ***

 Studio is designed to be used in conjunction with the [`@fiberplane/hono-otel` client library](https://www.npmjs.com/package/@fiberplane/hono-otel).
-You can read more about what it does in [the project's README](./packages/client-library-otel/README.md).
+You can read more about what it does in [that project's README](./packages/client-library-otel/README.md).

 ## Contributing